• Skip to main content

 Breckenridge Ski Resort in Colorado.
 Photo: Doug Bradley

 In Summit County, Breckenridge has the most popular ski resort.
-The area around town is famous for its fishing, hiking, white water rafting, and wildflowers.
+The area around the town is famous for its fishing, hiking, white water rafting, and wildflowers.

-The town of Breckenridge sits at9,600 feet in elevation and it has a high-alpine climate.
+The town of Breckenridge sits at 9,600 feet in elevation and it has a high-alpine climate.
 Even during the summer months, the temperatures drastically cool as soon as the sun goes down.

 On average, 300 inches of snow falls in Breckenridge each year.
 The snowiest period ever recorded in town lacks exact measurements, but during the 1898-1899 winter season, there were 79 days of continuous snow.